snd/hinoki/README.md

 - restricted mutable state
-- a simple carefully-designed (underlying) model flexible core that enables a lot of emerging functionality to be build with it.
+- a simple carefully-designed (underlying) model flexible core a simple, carefully-designed and flexible core with many useful qualities that allows functionality/features to emerge around it that enables a lot of emerging functionality to be build with it.
 - no global / module-level state (state only lives in containers)
 - decomplected